viewflex/ligero-docs/README.md

 ### PublisherApi `PublisherApiInterface`

-The PublisherApi is the core of the package's functionality - many of the Publisher methods pass through to this class, which has additional methods providing more granular access to the encapsulated logic.
+The PublisherApi is the core of the package's functionality - many of the Publisher methods pass through to the class implementing this interface, which has additional methods providing more granular access to the encapsulated logic and individual properties.
 These are the methods of `PublisherApiInterface`:

 #### Component Objects